mklan/dotfiles/README.md

 export I3_BACKGROUND=$HOME/wallpapers/desktop_space.jpeg
 ```

-And than run `./install.sh`
+After that run `./install.sh`.

-install all the missing dependencies
+Finally, install all the missing packages which are not defined in the script yet.

 ## Dependencies